 The Human Resources Committee is comprised of three directors: Messrs.
-Aasen (Chair of the Committee in 2011), Levine and Thexton (Chair of the Committee effective January 1, 2012), all of whom are independent directors as defined in NI 52-110.
+Thexton (Chair of the Committee), Aasen and Levine, all of whom are independent directors as defined in NI 52-110.

 The Committee is responsible for determining the executive compensation programs for all directors and executive officers of the Corporation, except the CEO, whose compensation is approved by the Board.
-In addition, the Committee reviews and recommends for approval to the Board, certain aspects of the compensation programs for non-executive employees such as stock based compensation.
-The Human Resources Committee also reviews the position descriptions and development plans for senior management, ensuring that the Corporation has in place, plans to maintain strong management into the future.
+In addition, the Committee is also responsible for certain aspects of the compensation programs for non-executive employees such as stock based compensation.
+The Human Resources

+Committee also reviews the position descriptions and development plans for senior management, ensuring that the Corporation has in place plans to maintain strong management into the future.

 The Mandate of the Human Resources Committee prohibits a director from serving as a member of the Committee if that director has been in the past three years, or is currently, part of an interlocking directorate in which he or she serves on the compensation committee of another company and any director of the Corporation is an employee of such other company.
-The mandate of the Human Resources Committee requires that a non-management executive session be held at each meeting.
+The mandate of the Human Resources Committee requires that a non-management executive session be held at each regularly scheduled meeting.

 Current members of the Committee are well versed in contemporary executive compensation programs and issues.
-All three members have extensive experience in executive compensation matters and the majority of the Committee members currently sit on compensation committees of other organizations.
-This experience allows the Committee to understand the current best practices, risk reduction strategies, legal framework and disclosure obligations related to executive compensation.
+All three members have extensive experience in executive compensation matters, including involvement in compensation matters of other public companies.
+This experience allows the Committee to understand current best practices, risk reduction strategies, legal framework and disclosure obligations related to executive compensation.

-During 2011, the Committee, among other things, completed the following activities:
+During 2012, the Committee, among other things, completed the following activities:

-- Reviewed the CEO's position description and senior executive organization structure - Reviewed the performance assessments and development plans of senior management - Recommended annual performance objectives for the CEO to the Board - Recommended remuneration for directors and executive - Recommended annual incentives and stock based compensation grants
+- Reviewed the CEO's position description and senior executive organization structure; - Reviewed the development plans of senior management; - Analyzed and determined remuneration for directors and executives; - Reviewed and recommended for approval to the Board, CEO compensation; - Determined the quarterly and annual bonus plans for executives; and - Determined stock based compensation grants and oversaw the administration of the stock-based compensation program.